Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 - Master’s degree: Counseling, psychology, social work, addiction studies, marriage and family therapy, or criminal justice

-Though the MCBAP doesn’t require a formal degree to become a substance counselor in Michigan, many aspiring substance abuse counselors choose to earn an associate degree or above in a related field because it not only likely satisfies the 300-hour education requirement, it also includes a practicum that satisfies the 200-hour supervised experience requirement.
+Though the MCBAP doesn’t require a formal degree to become a substance counselor in Michigan, many aspiring substance abuse counselors choose to earn an associate or bachelor’s degree in a related field.
+This approach not only likely satisfies the 300-hour education requirement, but it also includes a practicum that satisfies the supervised experience requirement.

 The MCBAP maintains a list of Michigan schools that offer certificate and degree programs in addiction counseling.